What activities require resource consent?

 - prohibited activities - you can't obtain resource consent for these activities.

-- permitted boundary activities - The Government changed the Resource Management Act in 2017 to provide for a faster and more straightforward approval process for small scale activities where only a boundary rule is breached.
+- permitted boundary activities - Government changed the Resource Management Act in 2017 to provide a faster, more straightforward approval process for small scale activities where only a boundary rule is breached.
 These are called deemed permitted boundary activities.
-To be deemed permitted boundary activity all neighbours with an infringed boundary must provide their written approval to the proposal and this is submitted to Council with the other necessary information.
-Find out more.

 How do I find out if my activity needs a resource consent?